jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) require that person to demonstrate to the Director the familiarity of the master or crew with essential shipboard procedures for the safe operation of the ship:
   (c) require that person to demonstrate to the Director that any operational, maintenance, or servicing procedure in respect of a ship or a maritime product is capable of being carried out in a competent manner.

+### 54AA Inspections and audits of seafarer recruitment and placement services
+(1) The Director may, in writing, require a seafarer recruitment and placement service to undergo an inspection or audit if the Director considers it necessary—
+  (a) in the interests of maritime safety; or
+  (b) in the interests of the health and safety of seafarers; or (c) for the purposes of any of Parts 1 to 15.
+(2) The Director may carry out the inspection or audit as the Director considers necessary.
+(3) For the purpose of carrying out the inspection or audit, the Director may, in writing, require the seafarer recruitment and placement service to provide any information the Director considers relevant to the inspection or audit.

 ### 54A Power of Director to investigate holder of maritime document
 (1) The Director may, in writing, require any holder of a maritime document to undergo an investigation if the Director— (a) has reasonable grounds to believe that an investigation is necessary in the interests of maritime safety; and (b) either—
-    (i) believes that the maritime document holder has failed to comply with any conditions of a maritime document; or (ii) considers that the privileges or duties for which the maritime document has been granted are being carried out by the maritime document holder in a careless or incompetent manner.
+    (i) has reasonable grounds to suspect that the maritime document holder has failed to comply with any of the requirements in section 17; or
+    (ii) considers that the privileges or duties for which the maritime document has been granted are being carried out by the maritime document holder in a careless or incompetent manner.
 (2) If the Director requires a maritime document holder to undergo an investigation under subsection (1), the Director must— (a) conclude the investigation as soon as practicable; and